 This is perhaps the most obvious physical difference in the approach shoe vs climbing shoe debate.
 An approach shoe uses a lugged sole, which is designed for grip and traction on a variety of surfaces, whereas a climbing shoe uses a sticky rubber sole that offers precision and friction on climbing surfaces.

 The uppers are another big difference between approach shoes and climbing shoes.
 Climbing shoes use a thin upper material, usually made from leather or synthetic materials, to allow the foot to wrap around the shoe and provide a precision fit with minimal layers of construction.
 Approach shoes, on the other hand, use a burlier upper material that is more resistant to abrasion and offers greater stability when hiking or scrambling.

 The materials used in approach shoes differ from those used in traditional climbing shoes because they need to be tough enough to withstand the rigors of walking over rough terrain but still flexible enough to climb in.
 Approach shoes typically use a combination of leather, rubber, and synthetic fabrics to create footwear that can handle both approaches walking and climbing on rough terrain.

 All this has a knock-on impact on the weight of each shoe too.
 Climbing shoes are typically much lighter than approach shoes, which can be a real bonus on long approaches or when carrying them in your pack.

 If you’re looking for an approach shoe that can also handle some basic climbing and scrambling, I recommend you check out the La Sportiva TX line of approach shoes, which offers great grip and precision when scrambling.
-If you’re looking for a dedicated climbing shoe, be sure to check out the huge range of shoes which offer different levels of performance to suit your needs!
+If you’re looking for a dedicated climbing shoe, be sure to check out the huge range of shoes that offer different levels of performance to suit your needs.